TokTok/spec/spec.md

 Encrypted message is encrypted with sender's DHT private key, receiver's DHT public key and the nonce.

 The packet id for cookie request packets is 24.
-The request contain the DHT public key of the sender which is the key used (The DHT private key) (along with the DHT public key of the receiver) to encrypt the encrypted part of the cookie packet and a nonce also used to encrypt the encrypted part of the
+The request contains the DHT public key of the sender which is the key used (The DHT private key) (along with the DHT public key of the receiver) to encrypt the encrypted part of the cookie packet and a nonce also used to encrypt the encrypted part of the